 Combine all of the marinade ingredients into a bowl.
 Rinse the chicken breasts and then place into a gallon sized ziplock bag.
 Pour marinade mixture into the ziplock bag and close it as you remove the air from the bag.
 Shake and move the bag around to coat the chicken breasts thoroughly.
-Place in the fridge and leave for an hour or two, or overnight.
-You’ll be cooking the chicken in the marinade, so you’ll get the full flavor either way!
+Place in the fridge and leave for an hour or two.

 Make the guacamole.
 Cut open the avocados, remove the pits, and scoop into a bowl.
 Juice 1-2 limes and pour into the bowl.
 Add a couple of spoonfuls of the chopped white onion, the minced garlic cloves, and some of the chopped cilantro and jalepeno to the bowl.
-Mix all of the ingredients together.
+Mix all of the ingredients together until smooth.
 Add salt, pepper, cumin, and paprika to taste.

 When the chicken is done cooking, take it out of the oven and let it sit for a few minutes while you finish prepping everything.
 Then, taking two forks, gently shred the chicken breasts by pulling them apart.
 When all the chicken is shredded, stir it up to allow it to soak up all the juices.
-Place in a serving bowl and place on the table.
-It’s almost time to heat up the corn tortillas, but not yet - you want to make sure to do that last.
+Place in a serving bowl with the juices, and place on the table.

 This is the time to make drinks if you’re going to do that - we love to make either margaritas, palomas, or our new favorite (per our friends’ recommendation): tequila and tonics.
 Think gin and tonics, but with tequila.
 Sounds weird, I know, but trust me - it will change your life.
 (Thanks again, Matt + Tiph, for introducing us.
 We love you!)